spatie/laravel-directory-cleanup/README.md

         /*
          * Here you can specify which directories need to be cleanup.
 All files older than
          * the specified amount of minutes will be deleted.
+         *
+         * If deleteEmptySubdirectories is set to a non empty value, empty subdirectories
+         * will be deleted.
          */

         /*
         'path/to/a/directory' => [
             'deleteAllOlderThanMinutes' => 60 * 24,
+            'deleteEmptySubdirectories' => true,
         ],
         */
     ],